scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 2. The IP packet reaches a SIG in the sender’s network via standard IP routing.

-3. Based on the destination IP address, the source SIG determines the destination SIG's ISD-AS endpoint address.
+3. Based on the destination IP address, the source (ingress) SIG determines the destination (egress) SIG's ISD-AS endpoint address.
 To achieve this, SIGs may be pre-configured with a static IP prefix to remote SIG SCION address mappings.
-Alternatively, a pair of SIGs may be configured to speak a dynamic routing protocol between each other.
+Alternatively, multiple SIGs may be configured to speak a dynamic routing protocol between each other.
 The choice of protocol is left up to implementors and is outside of the scope of this document.
+Whether an egress SIG accepts or drops traffic from a given ingress SIG is up to the policies of the receiver's operator.
+The control mechanisms are implementation defined.

-4. The SIG encapsulates the original IP packet within a SCION packet and sends it to the remote SIG.
-If necessary, the source SIG performs SCION path lookups and selects a SCION path to the destination SIG.
+4. The ingress SIG encapsulates the original IP packet within a SCION packet and sends it to the egress SIG.
+If necessary, the ingress SIG performs SCION path lookups and selects a SCION path to the egress SIG.

-5. The remote SIG receives the SCION packet and decapsulates the original IP packet.
+5. The egress SIG receives the SCION packet and decapsulates the original IP packet.
 It then forwards the packet to the final IP destination using standard IP routing.

 ## SIG Framing

 IP packets are encapsulated over SCION/UDP into SIG frames.
-Whilst in principle, a pair of SIGs may use other tunneling protocols, existing deployments use SIG framing as described here.
-This is to provide independence from the underlying SCION path MTU which can increase and decrease over time, to provide fast detection of packet loss and subsequent recovery of decapsulation for packets that weren't lost, and support for multiple streams within a framing session such that the streams can be distributed to separate cores.
+Whilst in principle, a given pair of SIGs may use any tunneling protocol, existing deployments use the SIG framing as described here.
+This protocol is designed to:

+- provide independence from the underlying SCION path MTU which can increase and decrease over time.
+- provide fast detection of packet loss and subsequent recovery of decapsulation for packets that weren't lost.
+- support for multiple streams within a framing session such that independent packet sequences be tunneled in parallel.

 There may be multiple IP packets in a single SIG frame, and a single IP packet may be split into multiple SIG frames.
-A source SIG unidirectionally establishes a SIG tunneling session with a destination SIG.
-A session may be mapped to one or multiple SCION paths, depending on implementors.

-Streams can be used within a session to distinguish between different packet flows.
-A single stream has a single reassembly queue and SHOULD be processed by a single core.
-Packets in a stream SHOULD NOT be distributed over multiple SCION paths to avoid reordering and therefore lower performance.

-Each SIG frame has a sequence number that is used by the egress SIG to reassemble the encapsulated IP packets within a stream.
+The ingress SIG initiates unidirectional packet flows with the egress SIG simply by sending the corresponding SIG frames.
+There is no handshake.
+The egress SIG, should it accept the traffic, instanciates the necessary resources on-demand to process each flow.
+Each such flow forms an independent sequence of packets (a stream) ordered by an incrementing sequence number.
+Between a given SIG ingress/egress pair, a (session ID, stream ID) pair uniquely identifies a stream.

+To preserve performance, IP packets encapsulated in a single stream SHOULD leave the egress SIG in the order in which they entered it.
+To that end:

+- The ingress SIG SHOULD encapsulate IP packets that cannot be proven independent (e.g., with the same  IP 6-tuple) in the same stream.
+- The ingress SIG SHOULD encapsulate IP packets to a given stream in the order in which they were received.
+- The ingress SIG SHOULD send all frames of a given stream over the same SCION path.
+- The egress SIG SHOULD reassemble and forward packets from each stream, ordered by frame sequence number and packet within each frame.

+The session ID part of the (session ID, stream ID) pair is used to indicate traffic priority grouping.
+The egress SIG MAY dedicate processing resources to each session rather than to each individual stream.

 ~~~~